Orden4/WCSharp/Docs/WCSharp.Events/WCSharp.Events.PeriodicDisposableTrigger_T_.md

 ## PeriodicDisposableTrigger<T> Class

 Helpful class that can be used to batch together multiple periodic events of the same type.
 Will automatically remove inactive triggers, and
 subscribe/unsubscribe from [PeriodicEvents](WCSharp.Events.PeriodicEvents.md 'WCSharp.Events.PeriodicEvents') based on whether any triggers are active.

+Has additional functionality for disposing of actions when they end.

 ```csharp
 public class PeriodicDisposableTrigger<T>